niem94/niem94/_posts/2024-07-31-macos-as-a-developer-machine.md

 When you use valuable time configuring, for example, your Git settings, you probably want to keep these settings when you switch to a new machine.
 This is where dotfiles come in handy.
 By storing your dotfiles in a version-controlled repository, you can easily sync your configuration across multiple machines.

 However keeping stuff in sync is no simple task, and there are a multitude of ways to do it.
 I have personally tried a few different approaches, that varied in complexity and flexibility.
-It was not untill I discovered [MackUp](https://github.com/lra/mackup) that I found a solution that worked well for me.
+It was not until I discovered [MackUp](https://github.com/lra/mackup) that I found a solution that worked well for me.

 MackUp is a simple utility that, when executed, will symlink your dotfiles and system configuration to a storage provider of your choice.
-It supports a variety of storage providers, such as Dropbox, Google Drive, and OneDrive, and Git.
-As I prefer to keep all my stuff in Git, I of course use the Git storage provider.
+It supports a variety of storage providers, such as Dropbox, Google Drive, OneDrive, or Git.
+As I prefer to keep most of my stuff in Git, I of course use the Git storage provider.
+As such the following examples will also assume that Git is used as the storage provider.

 ### Installing and Using MackUp